kent-map/chirpy/_posts/2025-12-30-19c-galsworthy-biography.md

 John Galsworthy on ‘The Pent’ farmhouse, Postling.

 Novelist and playwright John Galsworthy was born in Surrey in 1867 and read Law at Oxford before being called to the bar in 1890.
-He figures in Virginia Woolf’s notorious essay [‘Mr Bennet and Mrs Brown’](https://www.gutenberg.org/ebooks/63022) as a representative of an otiose literary standard.
+He figures in Virginia Woolf’s notorious essay [‘Mr Bennet and Mrs Brown’](https://www.gutenberg.org/ebooks/63022) as a representative of an obsolete literary standard.
 When Woolf suggests ‘that we range Edwardians and Georgians into two camps’, placing ‘[Mr Wells](20c/20c-wellshg-biography/), Mr. Bennett, and Mr. Galsworthy’ against [Mr. Forster]({{ site.baseurl }}/20c/20c-forster-em-biography/), [Mr. Lawrence]({{ site.baseurl }}/20c/20c-lawrence-biography/), Mr. Strachey, Mr. Joyce, and [Mr. Eliot]({{ site.baseurl }}/20c/20c-eliot-biography/), the direction of critical travel is immediately clear.

 {% include embed/image.html src="wc:John_Galsworthy_2.jpg" aspect="0.729" caption="John Galsworthy" %}